preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/index.rst

 Do the following:

 1. Add a Title for the Property Set.
-You can adda a title in alla langauges active in the tenant.
-Defalt language is mandatory.
+You can add a title in all langauges active in the tenant.
+Default language is mandatory.
-1. Open the list and select a Property.
+2. Open the list and select a Property.
-2. Click "Add".
+3. Click "Add".

 .. image:: property-set-add.png

-3. Set additional settings for the Property, if required.
+4. Set additional settings for the Property, if required.

 .. image:: property-set-add-additional.png

-4. Continue the same way until you have added all the properties for the set.
+5. Continue the same way until you have added all the properties for the set.
-5. To change the order, grab a property by the icon to the far right, and drop the property where you want it.
+6. To change the order, grab a property by the icon to the far right, and drop the property where you want it.

 .. image:: property-set-add-drag.png

-6. When you're finished, click "Save".
+7. When you're finished, click "Save".

 .. image:: property-set-save.png